25 Polish trainees complete Abrams tank maintenance training at Powidz APS-2 site

 |0

-This work, 25 Polish trainees complete Abrams tank maintenance training at Powidz APS-2 site [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 25 Polish trainees complete Abrams tank maintenance training at Powidz APS-2 site, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-25 Polish trainees complete Abrams tank maintenance training at Powidz APS-2 site